MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Update-Help.md

 progress details, use the **Verbose** parameter.

 The `Update-Help` cmdlet was introduced in Windows PowerShell 3.0.
-It doesn't work in earlier versions of Windows PowerShell.
+It doesn't work in earlier versions of PowerShell.
 On computers that have both Windows PowerShell 2.0 and Windows PowerShell 3.0, use the `Update-Help` cmdlet in a Windows PowerShell 3.0 session to download and update help files.
 The help files are available to both Windows PowerShell 2.0 and Windows PowerShell 3.0.